microsoft/nni/docs/en_US/TrialExample/Pix2pixExample.rst

        "lambda_L1": 100
     }

-We found that the parameters searched by in terms of L1 loss and the visual qualities of the images.
-While the search hyperparameter has a L1 loss of 0.3317 on the test set of facades, the rule-of-thumb hyperparameters can only achieve a L1 loss of 0.4148.
+We can observe that for learning rate (0.0002), the generator architecture (U-Net), and gan objective (LSGAN), the two results agree with each other.
+This is also consistent with the widely accepted practice on this dataset.
+Meanwhile, the hyperparameters "beta1", "lambda_L1", "ngf", and "ndf" are slightly changed in the NNI's found solution to fit the target dataset.
+We found that the parameters searched by NNI outperforms the empirical parameters on the facades dataset both in terms of L1 loss and the visual qualities of the images.
+While the search hyperparameter has a L1 loss of 0.3317 on the test set of facades, the empirical hyperparameters can only achieve a L1 loss of 0.4148.